Leptospirosis is a potentially serious disorder caused by Leptospira bacteria.

-Antibiotics and sometimes fluids containing salts are given, but people with the severe form may require transfusions and hemodialysis.
+Antibiotics and sometimes fluids containing salts are given, but people with the severe form may require fluids given intravenously and dialysis.

-Leptospirosis occurs in many wild and domestic animals.
+Leptospirosis occurs in many wild and domestic animals, including rats and dogs.
 Some animals act as carriers and pass the bacteria in their urine.
 Others become ill and die.
 People acquire these infections directly through infected animals or indirectly through soil or water contaminated by urine from an infected animal.

 Leptospirosis usually occurs in two phases:

-First phase: About 2 to 20 days after infection occurs, fever, headache, nausea, vomiting, severe muscle aches in the calves and back, and chills occur suddenly.
+First phase: About 2 to 20 days after infection occurs, fever, headache, sore throat, severe muscle aches in the calves and back, and chills occur suddenly.
 The eyes usually become very red on the third or fourth day.
 Some people cough, occasionally bringing up blood, and have chest pain.
-Most people recover within 1 week.
+Most people recover within about 1 week.

 This form can occur during the second phase.
-It causes jaundice (yellowish discoloration of the skin and whites of the eyes), kidney failure, and a tendency to bleed.
+It causes jaundice (yellowish discoloration of the skin and whites of the eyes that is caused by liver damage), kidney failure, and a tendency to bleed.
 People may have nosebleeds or cough up blood, or bleeding may occur within tissues in the skin, lungs, and, less commonly, digestive tract.
 Anemia can develop.
 Several organs such as the heart, lungs, and kidneys may stop functioning.